trevor-lawrence-jaguars.jpg

 Was Trevor Lawrence really the answer at quarterback?
 Was Liam Coen really the answer at coach?
 Was James Gladstone really the answer at general manager?
 Was the Travis Hunter experiment -- a costly one that required them moving up to the No. 2 draft pick -- already a complete bust?
 The Jaguars were 5-4.

 That was then.
-This is now: The Jaguars have won five straight games, a streak that includes impressive wins over the Chargers by 29 points and the Colts by 17.
-In a a 48-20 Week 15 blowout of the Jets on Sunday, Lawrence became the first player to throw for five touchdowns and run for at least 50 yards and a touchdown in a game.
+This is now: The Jaguars have won eight straight games, a streak that includes impressive wins over the Los Angeles Chargers by 29 points, the Indianapolis Colts by 17 and the Denver Broncos by 14.
+In a a 48-20 Week 15 blowout of the New York Jets, Lawrence became the first player to throw for five touchdowns and run for at least 50 yards and a touchdown in a game.

 Trevor Lawrence this season